Oversight and Development

 Therapy teams

-Our therapy teams provide a range of traditional and cutting edge therapy sessions to support your rehabilitation.
-Whatever sessions you choose, your therapy team will encourage and motivate you to achieve positive outcomes that help you regain control over your life.
+Led by Therapy Manager Kayley Sharp, our dedicated therapy teams provide a range of traditional and cutting edge therapy sessions to support your rehabilitation.
+Whatever sessions you choose, Kayley connects you with a therapist from our pool of professional partners, and ensures your therapy team are on hand to encourage and motivate, so you achieve positive outcomes and regain control of your life.

 Kayley Sharp